orbitlens/blog-stellar-expert/posts/stellar-tx-signers-inspector-facilitating-multisig-discovery/index.md

 ```

 - Looks like our CEO is back, do I still need to bother Brian and Ann?
-No, there signatures are not needed now.
+No, their signatures are not needed now.

 ```js
 schema.checkAuthExtra(['GA7...K0M', 'GCF...DLP', 'GA0...MMR'])